zyx124/JavaInterview/core_java.md

    Thread 1          Thread 2
 └ ─ ─ ─ ─ ─ ─ ┘   └ ─ ─ ─ ─ ─ ─ ┘
 ```

+`ThreadLocal()`is the "local variable" of a thread which makes sure that ThreadLocal variable is independent.
+It must be applied in `try... finally` and be cleared in `finally`.

 **Daemon Thread**: JVM will exit when all the non daemon thread has stopped, whether or to the daemon thread has stopped.